happeninghq/happening/README.md

 higher cyclomatic complexity than 10 check-standards will flag it and it should be changed (split up into multiple methods).

-Requirements files should be seperated into logical groups, with each individual requirement commented.
+Requirements files should be separated into logical groups, with each individual requirement commented.
 All requirements should specify a version.

+Development is managed on [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1215654).
 When working on a feature from the backlog, that feature should not be marked as complete until it is has fully implemented the requirements from the backlog item, has tests to prove it, and all of this code follows the coding